INTANGIBLE ASSETS

 Fiscal YearAmortization Expected

-In fiscal 2025, fiscal 2024 and fiscal 2023, there were $14.2 million, $13.6 million and $39.9 million, respectively, of intangible asset impairment and disposal losses related to internally developed software recorded as a component of (Gain) loss on property dispositions and impairment losses, net.
+In fiscal 2024 and fiscal 2023, there were $13.6 million and $39.9 million, respectively, of intangible asset impairment and disposal losses related to internally developed software recorded as a component of Loss (gain) on property dispositions and impairment losses, net.
+There were no intangible asset impairment and disposal losses in fiscal 2022.

 About Goodwill & Intangibles Disclosures